 Used as a disinfectant and preservative in many beauty products including nail polish, soap, deodorant, shaving cream, eyelash adhesive and shampoo, formaldehyde is on the EU ban list because of its potential health risks.
 Exposure has been linked to breathing difficulties, eye irritation and cancer.
-It’s also a common ingredient in hair straightening formulas.
-So forget chemical treatments and opt for straightening irons like Roots Professional HSLM Hair Straightener.
-Nykaa Nail Enamels and Puresense Green Tea Shampoo With Chamomile Extracts are other great formaldehyde-free options.
+Its also a common ingredient in hair straightening formulas.
+So forget chemical treatments and opt for straightening irons like Roots Professional PST10 Hair Straightner

 Parabens are a group of compounds commonly used as a preservative in cosmetics to increase their shelf life.
 In fact, more than 80 percent of common beauty products contain parabens, from lotions and lipsticks to skin creams and shampoo.
 Parabens have been linked to tumors, breast cancer, weight gain, birth abnormalities and even depression.
-That doesnt mean you should bin all your cosmetics just yet,” says Nykaa skin expert, Dr. Dhimant Goleria.
-He suggests using some of your favorite beauty products but switching to paraben-free, natural skin and hair formulas as far as possible.
-Nykaa suggests the hair, bath and body range from Khadi, The Body Shop
+That doesnt mean you should bin all your cosmetics just yet, says Nykaa skin expert, Dr. Dhimant Goleria.
+He suggests using some of your favourite beauty products but switching to paraben-free, natural skin and hair formulas as far as possible.
+Brands like The Body Shop

 Sodium Lauryl Sulfate (SLS) and Sodium Laureth Sulfate (SLES) are foaming agents used in shampoos, toothpaste, lotions and creams.
-However, studies indicate that these can cause eye damage, depression, and scalp and skin irritation.
+However, studies indicate that these chemicals in cosmetics can cause eye damage, depression, and scalp and skin irritation.
 A Japanese study revealed SLS can even alter cellular genetics.
 Nykaa recommends you read labels carefully and opt for brands that clearly state “SLS/SLE free” in the list of ingredients.
 For instance, Sebamed

-This metal is frequently used as a coloring dye in lipsticks.
+This metal is frequently used as a colouring dye in lipsticks.
 An overdose has been linked to brain, nervous system disorders and blood disorders.
-In 2011 the FDA reported that 400 popular lipsticks contained lead but the levels were too minute to be harmful, just above 1 part per million.
-Dr. Goleria says that it’s important to note that lead per se is not used in lipstick, it’s just a trace byproduct of the pigments used to colour lipsticks.
+In 2011, the FDA reported that 400 popular lipsticks contained lead but the levels were too minute to be harmful, just above 1 part per million.
+Dr. Goleria says that its important to note that lead per se is not used in lipstick, its just a trace by-product of the pigments used to colour lipsticks.
 So whats a girl who loves her lippie to do?
-“Use, but with caution, and re-apply only once or twice through the day,” he concludes.
+Use, but with caution, and re-apply only once or twice through the day, he concludes.